CaffeineViking/vkhr/readme.md

 ---------------------

 1. First, make sure you've changed your current directory to `vkhr`
-2. Then, do: `git submodule update --init --recursive --depth 1`
+2. Then do `git submodule update --init --recursive --depth 1`
     * **Description:** fetches submodule dependencies to `foreign`
 3. Since we use [premake](https://premake.github.io/), you'll most likely need to fetch it as well:
     * **Tip:** there's pre-generated Visual Studio solutions in `build`